Intsights/sergeant/docs/worker/config/connector.md

-# Worker Config - connector
+# connector

-The `connector` parameter configures the broker's connection.
-It is important to note that the broker does not guarantee tasks order.
-Two consecutive tasks can be pushed to the queue and consumed in a different order.
-If order does matter to your application, use only one instance of a broker, either `redis` or `mongo` based, and the order would stay consistent.
+The `connector` parameter is used to configure the broker's connection.
+However, it is crucial to note that the broker cannot guarantee tasks' order.
+You can queue two consecutive tasks and consume them in a different order.
+For applications that do care about order, use only one instance of a broker, such as `Redis` or `MongoDB`, and the order would remain constant.

 ## Definition